AVEVA/PI-Connector-for-UFL-Samples/Dragonboard/README.md

-# PI-Connector-for-UFL-Samples - Dragonboard
+# PI-Connector-for-UFL-Samples - DragonBoard

-These samples show how to get started with getting data off of a Qualcomm Dragonboard the PI Connector for UFL REST endpoint feature.
+These samples show how to get started with getting data off of a Qualcomm DragonBoard the PI Connector for UFL REST endpoint feature.

 ## Contents

-* A Python sample to read some data off the Dragonboard use the a HTTP put command to send the data file to the UFL REST endpoint.
+* A Python sample to read some data off the DragonBoard use the a HTTP put command to send the data file to the UFL REST endpoint.

 ## Getting Started

 You will need a development/test PI System and the PI Connector for UFL.
 There are two files included:
-* SendDragonBoardData.py - A python script that will collect data from a Dragonboard, package it as JSON file and send it to the UFL connector.
+* SendDragonBoardData.py - A python script that will collect data from a DragonBoard, package it as JSON file and send it to the UFL connector.
 * DragonBoard.ini - A UFL ini file that is used to parse the JSON output.

 ## Requirements